nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # DorManagerPro User Guide

-DorManagerPro (DMP) is a desktop app tailored for **university dorm managers who prefer to work with a Command Line Interface (CLI)**, designed to allow easy management of dormitory resident details within an address book.
+DorManagerPro (DMP) is a desktop app tailored for **university dorm managers who prefer to work with a Command Line Interface (CLI)**, designed to allow easy and efficient management of dormitory resident details within an address book.

 Created for busy university dorm managers looking to increase their efficiency, DorManagerPro provides unique features to streamline the process of accessing and updating resident student details.
 What's more, DorManagerPro is extremely simple to use; we only require our users to know how to type.